 Transit service is available to the NFRMPO Office through Transfort.
 Transit is not available to the meeting location for the Technical Advisory Committee (TAC) in Windsor.
 The Planning Council meetings rotate between the member communities each month, and transit service is only available in Fort Collins, Greeley, and Loveland; however, COLT service ends at 6:48 p.m. and GET service ends at 9:00 p.m.
 LCMC meetings are held at the NFRMPO office and WCMC meetings are held in various locations in Greeley.
-The NFRMPO does provide a call-in option to many of its meetings upon request.
+The NFRMPO does provide a virtual attendance option to all public meetings.
 The NFRMPO does not provide transportation to/from meetings.